 When I was pregnant I swore my child wouldn’t have a dummy – the shameful sign of a lazy parent who resorted to plugging their child’s mouth with silicone rather than finding out what was troubling their precious offspring and remedying the situation immediately, thereby restoring calmness and harmony to their perfect family home.
 And then I had my son – and he had reflux.
-Watching the little person I adored more than anything or anyone that has gone before or since, as he battled this terrible design-flaw that left him unable to lie flat without screaming in pain broke my heart.
+Watching the little person I adored, as he battled this terrible design-flaw that left him unable to lie flat without screaming in pain broke my heart.
 I read that a dummy for sleep could help and given that I would have happily traded a kidney to alleviate some of his suffering, offering him this chance of comfort was never in doubt.

 The dummy outlasted the reflux.
 But I’m not alone in allowing that to happen – every week I talk to at least one parent of an older baby or toddler who still has a dummy.
 From a child sleep perspective, if a dummy aids sleep there really isn’t an issue with continuing to use one (albeit that dentists would take a different view).
 However I hear from lots of families where the dummy has become a hindrance…